 By late 1969, off the peg ‘crombies’ of varying quality became widely available in London.
 They were usually sold off the back of a van in places such as Brick Lane market and never made of Crombie cloth.
 Many of these sellers were Asian, and – as one original skinhead shamefacedly told me – kids often sent others to get a coat as they themselves didn’t want to be seen buying from a ‘paki’.
 In London in 1970, these ‘market crombies’ quickly became the most widespread skinhead coats, worn to the football ground just as much as they were during the week.

 What, then, is the ‘correct’ crombie length?
-Well, just above the knee is what most top ranking original skinheads would argue, although a few inches shorter than that is also acceptable.
+Well, just above knee is what most top ranking original skinheads would argue, although a few inches shorter is also acceptable.
 Midway down your thigh is too short, and below knee length makes it an undertaker’s overcoat.

 Right (second left), wrong (first right):

 As you can see, not all suedeheads were style gods.
-Conversely, not all 1980s skins were scruffs dressed in ‘crombies’ from the Last Resort shop that looked like donkey jackets.
+Conversely, not all 1980s skins were scruffs dressed in donkey jacket ‘crombies’ from the Last Resort shop.